ff6347/rundgang2025/src/data/briefings-long/the-archives.md

 - Create a landing page: index.html linking to all projects
 - Optional: about.html or reflection.html with your personal thoughts on the semester
 - Use folders for /css, /images, /js
-- Every page must be navigable—don't leave orphan files
+- Every page must be navigable.
+Don't leave orphan files

 ##### 3. Reflect